bruhjackwill/2-Player-Pong-Games/README.md

 Jack Tucker for the extension ideas, sensors and extra microbit when testing.

+## Sensors
+The only sensor is the buttons on both Microbits.

+## Extension ideas
+Power-ups that could increase the ball's speed and potentially make the platform larger to make it easier to bounce the ball.

+## Testing information
+Needed 2 microbits for testing.
+13 hours was spent learning and modifying the code properly (Thank you William).
+There was latency sometimes when playing the game but, we fixed it eventually.

 # Modified code for Microbit A:

 import radio